holochain/docs-pages/src/pages/resources/howtos/running-network-infrastructure.md

 <!-- TODO: eventually it should be possible to specify the server URLs in the DNA manifest.
 When that happens, add instructions here.
 See https://github.com/holochain/holochain/issues/4761 -->

+### Testing

-To use your server in testing, and to test that the server is running and accessible, open your project's `package.json` file and edit the following line:
+To use your server in testing, and to test that the server is running and accessible, open your project's `package.json` file and edit the following lines.

+!!!
+Use a network seed during testing
+If you use the same server for production and testing, you might end up writing test data to a production DHT.
+The example below adds a [network seed](/build/cloning/#network-seed) for test runs so that test data ends up in its own DHT.
+!!!

 <!-- TODO(upgrade): update the package.json file with any changes, and bump dep version numbers -->